mahtin/unix-v7-uucp-chkpth-bug/README.md

 Dan Nowitz rewrote this specific code to canonicalize the path instead of rejecting the `../`.

-Later on, UUCP was 100% recoded from scratch and became something called *Honey DanBer UUCP*.
+Later on, UUCP was 100% recoded from scratch and became something called **Honey DanBer UUCP**.
 It's written about in [HONEY DANBER - THE UUCP OF THE FUTURE.
 P. Honeyman, D.A.
 Nowitz, Be Redman](https://www.bell-labs.com/institute/publications/bl8491475/) and is the surviving version of UUCP.

+## Modern day networking

 UUCP in-fact didn't fully survive.